pieteradejong/chrome-bookmarks/README.md

   * The impact of an invalid URL should be very low as we're just doing specific reporting and processing tasks;
   * URL validation is notoriously hard, so the cost-benefit trade-off is to limit time spent.
 * Proper use case for Python's built-in `hash`: we only need unique identifiablity for URLs within one runtime session, it runs quickly and we don't need cryptographic security, or multi-session consistency.
+* Given:
+  1) size of raw data is very limited and upper-bounded;
+  2) information retrieval will be central to many use cases;
+  3) a great user experience will require as rapid as possible retrieval;
+  4) therefore we should heavily prioritize retrieval speed and general convenience, at the expense of "storage efficiency".
+In normal English: **likely let's build a bunch of indices/hash tables**.

 ## Functionality
 * :white_check_mark: can preview the first `n` characters from your bookmarks file.